alphwan14/lincoln_tech/SETUP.md

 ### Contact Form Not Sending

 1. Check that `.env.local` file exists and has correct values
-2. Verify EmailJS service is active
+2. Verify `RESEND_API_KEY` and `CONTACT_RECEIVER_EMAIL` are set
 3. Check browser console for errors
-4. Ensure EmailJS template variables match the form data
+4. Verify your Resend API key is active in the Resend dashboard
+5. Check Resend email logs for delivery status

 ### Styling Issues